tw-carexpress/ng-bootstrap-form-validation/README.md

 To link the library to use it in the branding module or another library follow these steps:

-1. Build the library using `npm run build:watch` (this builds the library in a watch mode)
+1. Build the library using `npm run watch:library` (this builds the library in a watch mode)
 1. To link the library `npm run link`
 1. Open the module in which you want to consume the library (e.g. probably `@kwsoft/common-ng-form`) and run `npm link @kwsoft/ng-bootstrap-form-validation`